open-gitops/documents/GLOSSARY.md

 - ## Declarative Description

-    A configuration that describes the desired operating state of a system without specifying procedures for how that state will be acheived.
+    A configuration that describes the desired operating state of a system without specifying procedures for how that state will be achieved.
 This separates configuration (the desired state) from the implementation (commands, API calls, scripts etc.) used to achieve that state.

 - ## Desired State

-    The aggregate of all configiuration data needed to start, bootstrap, recreate, run, and recover a system.
+    The aggregate of all configuration data needed to start, bootstrap, recreate, run, and recover a system.
 This does not include data stored within a system, eg. database contents.

 - ## Drift